Lital-Gilboa/PathFinding/README.md

 # Pathfinding Visualizer -

 Welcome!
 I decided to do this project because I LOVE ALGORITHMS!
 Algorithms are highly relevant to real world problems.
-And solving this kind of problems require creativity and effort.
+And solving these kind of problems require creativity and effort.
 In particular, I find Pathfinding algorithms very interesting.
-In this PathFinding Visualizer you can visualize the following algorithms: Astar, BFS, DFS and Dikstra.
+In this PathFinding Visualizer you can visualize the following algorithms: Astar, BFS, DFS and Dijkstra.

 KEYS:
 - Left mouse click = the first click marks the START point, the second click marks the END point and every following click is a barrier